 But what about the thousands of dogs who sacrifice years of their lives—or even their very lives—to science’s controversial pursuit of everything from cures for deadly diseases to safe cosmetics?
 Who speaks for them?

-In December 2010, the Beagle Freedom Project (beaglefreedomproject.org) joined the list of those who advocate specifically for these small hounds, and since then, it has mounted multiple efforts on their behalf.
-Founded by animal-rights attorney Shannon Keith to help a group of Beagles she learned were about to be released and needed homes, BFP now has six full- or part-time paid staff and has helped place or foster 215 lab dogs since its inception.
-(Keith also founded BFP’s parent organization, Animal Rescue Media Education [arme.tv].)
+In December 2010, the Beagle Freedom Project joined the list of those who advocate specifically for these small hounds, and since then, it has mounted multiple efforts on their behalf.
+Founded by animal-rights attorney Shannon Keith to help a group of Beagles she learned were about to be released and needed homes, Beagle Freedom Project now has several full- or part-time paid staff and has helped place or foster more than 2,000 lab dogs since its inception.
+(Keith also founded BFP’s parent organization, Animal Rescue Media Education.)

 More than 95 percent of the dogs used in research are Beagles.
-The same attributes that make them great family pets—“docile, people-pleasing, forgiving, gentle, easy to care for”—also make them desirable research subjects, says Kevin Chase, director of operations for BFP.
+The same attributes that make them great family pets—“docile, people-pleasing, forgiving, gentle, easy to care for”—also make them desirable research subjects, says Kevin Chase, director of operations for Beagle Freedom Project.

-BFP had its first legislative victory earlier this year when Minnesota governor Mark Dayton signed into law an act that requires the state’s higher-education research and related facilities receiving public money to offer their dogs and cats to nonprofit animal rescue organizations when the animals are no longer needed.
+Beagle Freedom Project had its first legislative victory in 2014 when Minnesota Governor Mark Dayton signed into law an act that requires the state’s higher-education research and related facilities receiving public money to offer their dogs and cats to nonprofit animal rescue organizations when the animals are no longer needed.

-The law, based on BFP’s “Beagle Freedom Bill,” is a modest first step.
-Similar bills have been introduced in California and New York.
-Other states will follow, BFP organizers hope.
+The law, based on BFP’s “Beagle Freedom Bill,” was a modest first step.
+Since then, California, Connecticut, Delaware, Illinois, Maryland, Nevada, New York, Rhode Island, Washington, and Oregon have all passed similar laws.
+Other states will follow, Beagle Freedom Project organizers hope.

 In 2013, when the idea for the law was first floated, the University of Minnesota—which, along with the Mayo Clinic would be the most affected—was reluctant to support it, and the bill was shelved.
-This year, Dibble and Chase approached the university again and got, if not support, at least no overt opposition.
+Then in 2014, Dibble and Chase approached the university again and got, if not support, at least no overt opposition.

 The Minnesota law includes a provision that eliminates certain liabilities for research facilities that release lab animals, something the university requested in discussions with Chase and Dribble, according to the Office of the Vice President of Research.